 Dehn--Sommerville relations for a 3-dimen\-sional $\pD$ imply $\F_{\!\pD}(t)\<=1{+}h_1t{+}h_1t^2{+}t^3$.
 Then,

 It remains to verify the relations~\eqref{e:lkP3}, which we do by direct counting:

-The lattice points in the scaled flip-folded \mTp{s}, $k\pDN{\FF[3]m}$ and $k\pDs{\EE[3]m}$, are counted according to the orientation of the cones containing them in their relative interior, directly extending the counting that was used in\cite{rBH-gB} to compute the Euler characteristic and the Hodge numbers of the Calabi--Yau hypersurface.
+The lattice points in the scaled flip-folded multitopes, $k\pDN{\FF[3]m}$ and $k\pDs{\EE[3]m}$, are counted according to the orientation of the cones containing them in their relative interior, directly extending the counting that was used in\cite{rBH-gB} to compute the Euler characteristic and the Betti numbers of the Calabi--Yau hypersurface.